MosheBerman/Surfboard/README.md

 Showing a Surfboard
 ---
-You can show a surfboard by using a segeue, or by creating a an instance of `SRFSurfboardViewController` and passing it an array of some panels.
+You can show a surfboard by using a segue, or by creating a an instance of `SRFSurfboardViewController` and passing it an array of some panels.
 You can also pass a path to a JSON file, which we'll discuss in just a second.

 The two initializers for a surfboard: